 Yes, you can.
 But you need to be able to demonstrate that you have an advanced level of English (C1 in the Common European Framework).
 If you do not have formal qualifications e.g. FCE Grade A, CAE, CPE, IELTS band 7 or above or TOEFL 110 or above, we will assess this ourselves in the application process, which includes a written component, language awareness tasks and a spoken interview.

 The application process involves three easy steps.
 First, you fill out the online application you can find here.
-This is reviewed by our lead trainer and admissions coordinator, Andy Cox, who will handle your application, and if approved, you'll receive by email the second part of the application.
-You complete that and send it to Andy.
-The third step, on approval of the second part of the application, is an interview with Andy, usually by Skype, but can be live or by telephone.
+This is reviewed by our lead trainer and admissions coordinator, Daniel Miller, who will handle your application, and if approved, you'll receive by email the second part of the application.
+You complete that and send it to Daniel.
+The third step, on approval of the second part of the application, is an interview with Daniel, usually by Skype, but can be live or by telephone.
 You're told in the interview whether you've been accepted.
 The entire process can usually be got through in a few days.
 There is no payment required for application and you incur no obligation.
 It simply allows us to reserve a place on the course of your preference while we get through the application process.
-In addition, if you have already completed an application task (sometimes called a "pre-interview task") for another CELTA centre, you needn't do another one for us.
-Just send us the one you've already completed.
-If you've been accepted at any other CELTA centre in the world, you only need to send us your approval and your course preference.
-Andy will contact you for a chat to give you the opportunity to ask whatever questions you might have about International House Montañita or BSL Cuenca.
-If you already have a pending or approved application with another centre, send us a message using the contact us here link to make contact with Andy, and we'll take it from there.
+Daniel will contact you for a chat to give you the opportunity to ask whatever questions you might have about International House Montañita.
+If you already have a pending or approved application with another centre, send us a message using the contact us here link to make contact with Daniel, and we'll take it from there.

 Where ever in the world you decide to do it, the CELTA is a very intensive experience.
 This is also why it proves to be such a positive and rewarding experience for the people who take it.
 We have done everything we can to make our course less stressful, from choosing an amazing location, adding an extra week (allowing us to spread things out), to making it residential and fully catered, but you still need to come psychologically prepared to work hard, be organised and stay focused.
 In real terms you can expect to work 6 full days a week for the duration of the course.